phurbasherpa00/Implementing-database/README.md

 # Implementing-database

-The purpose of the Project is to analyse and find out the best Data-base Management Softwares thatthe university of Buffalo can Implement.
+The purpose of the Project is to analyse and find out the best Data-base Management Softwares that the university of Buffalo can Implement.

 Starting with the Analysis we have to address the Problem statement.